Can Marriage Counseling Make Things Worse? Exploring the Risks and Benefits

 Do your homework.
 Look for a licensed therapist with experience in marriage counseling.
 Don't be afraid to shop around until you find someone you both feel comfortable with.
 Once you’ve found someone, make sure you're both on the same page about your goals and commitment to the process.
 Be ready to confront some tough issues and approach therapy with an open mind and a willingness to work through the hard stuff.

 Marriage counseling isn't a cure-all, and it certainly isn't without its risks.
 But for many couples, the potential benefits far outweigh the downsides.
 Got any burning questions or personal experiences with marriage counseling?
 Drop them in the comments below.
-Let's keep the conversation going and support each other on this journey.

 Previous